Denver Skyline

 Email Tom

-Prior to joining the RAQC, David founded and managed two local newspapers.
-Prior to that, he worked with political candidates, nonprofit organizations, ballot measures and elsewhere in the political sphere on communications, fundraising, outreach, and strategy.
+Prior to joining the RAQC, David founded and managed two successful local newspapers, including Denver’s largest community newspaper and only bilingual community newspaper.
+Prior to that, he led and worked on numerous political efforts, including the successful legislative campaign to end Colorado’s death penalty and Denver’s campaign public financing ballot measure.
+As a political consultant, he worked extensively with nonprofit organizations, political candidates, ballot measures and elsewhere in the political sphere on communications, fundraising, outreach, and strategy.
 He holds two bachelor’s and a master’s degree from The University of Northern Colorado.

 Email David